Training – Beekeeping Courses

 *Please note the practical sessions are weather dependent and so subject to change.

-Beekeeping Improvers 2025
+Beekeeping Improvers 2025 – NOW FINISHED

 This course is designed to improve the skills and knowledge of existing beekeepers.
 You will need to have completed the beginners course and ideally have at least one year’s practical experience of keeping bees.